Back to prior page

 Returning to California circa 1930, he became a drama teacher, performer, and director at the Pasadena Playhouse.
 His students included Gloria Stuart, Robert Preston, and Raymond Burr.

-His best Hoppy is BORDERLAND (Paramount, 1937).
-In that, Ankrum is gang leader "the Fox", and to keep track of his minions and local townsfolk, he masquerades as dim-witted "Loco".
-Another good one is Tim Holt's THE BANDIT TRAIL (RKO, 1941).
+Of his thirteen Cassidy films, my favorite Ankrum role occurs in BORDERLAND (Paramount, 1937).
+He plays gang leader "the Fox", and to keep track of his minions and local townsfolk, he masquerades as dim-witted "Loco".
+Another good western is Tim Holt's THE BANDIT TRAIL (RKO, 1941).
 Morrie is bad guy 'Red' Haggerty, who reforms at the end but is killed while helping relative Steve Haggerty (Holt) in a gunfight against Roy Barcroft and gang.

-He exited westerns in the 1940s and concentrated on character roles / authority figures such as minister, father, businessman, politician, and military.
-And he shows up some A grade films at M-G-M - examples: he played Confederate president Jefferson Davis in TENNESSEE JOHNSON (MGM, 1942); was Admiral William F. Halsey in THIRTY SECONDS OVER TOKYO (1944); and was in two of the Thin Man mysteries with William Powell and Myrna Loy.
+He then concentrated on character roles / authority figures such as minister, father, businessman, politician, and military officer.
+And he shows up in A grade films at MGM.
+Examples: he portrayed Confederate president Jefferson Davis in TENNESSEE JOHNSON (MGM, 1942); was Admiral William F. Halsey in THIRTY SECONDS OVER TOKYO (MGM, 1944); a judge in THE POSTMAN ALWAYS RINGS TWICE (MGM, 1946); and he appeared in two of the Thin Man mysteries with William Powell and Myrna Loy.

 He did many television programs in the 1950s - early 1960s.
-He was re-united with William Boyd in a couple episodes of the Hopalong Cassidy TV program.
-And he was very busy playing a judge in nearly two dozen episodes of the PERRY MASON TV show ... and was working on that series at the time of his death in 1964.
+He's in about a dozen of the Warners Westerns (Maverick, Bronco, Sugarfoot, etc.), a half dozen RIN TIN TINs, and was re-united with William Boyd in a couple episodes of the Hopalong Cassidy TV show.
+And we can't forget him as a judge in nearly two dozen of the PERRY MASON TV program ... and he was working on that series at the time of his 1964 death.

 He married Joan Natalia Wheeler (1913 - 2001) on August 16, 1935 in Benbow, Humboldt County, California, and they had two sons, Cary Gregory Ankrum and David Wheeler Ankrum.
 David was born in 1947 and has done writing as well as movie and TV roles.

-Morrie had an earlier marriage to a woman named Elizabeth (last name may be Lawrence) and there were two children, Carolee Ankrum and Morris G. Ankrum.
+There was an earlier marriage to a woman named Elizabeth (last name may be Lawrence) and they had two children, Carolee Ankrum and Morris G. Ankrum.

 Morris Ankrum passed away September 2, 1964 and some biographies note that cause of death was trichinosis.
 However, newspaper death notices indicate that he was hospitalized for about a week with an intestinal ailment, and suffered a heart attack and died in his sleep at Huntington Memorial Hospital, Pasadena, California.
 He had a previous heart attack.
 Newspaper death notices listed his survivors as wife Joan, sons David and Carey, and his sister Charlotte.

-There's an error in Ankrum biographies which have his last name as "Nussbaum".
-Census, draft registrations, and Army records have him as Morris Winslow Ankrum.
-And college yearbooks from 1918 - 1923 also confirm his Morris Ankrum name.
-In 2014, the Vermilion County, Illinois Heritage Foundation honored actor Morris Winslow Ankrum, a Danville, Illinois native, with a display at the Fischer Arts and Entertainment Museum: http://www.commercial-news.com/news/local_news/information-sought-on-actor/article_92c5ff56-44ef-11e4-b0db-53d4ad93b006.html
+In 2014, the Vermilion County, Illinois Heritage Foundation honored actor Morris Winslow Ankrum, a Danville, Illinois native, with a display at the Fischer Arts and Entertainment Museum.

 Special thanks to Ellen Bailey at the Pasadena Playhouse for the following information on Ankrum: